Skip to content

 As you continue east, you’ll cross the beautiful Shira Plateau.
 You’ll then traverse Kilimanjaro along the southern circuit.
 You’ll hike beneath the Southern Icefield, pass through the Barranco Valley, and summit from Barafu Hut.
 This route has a high success rate and is the one we recommend.

-The Lemosho route is eight days on the mountain.
+• Eight days on the mountain.

 NORTHERN CIRCUIT ROUTE